KevinMeneses/SOLID-Principles-Example/README.md

 # PoC Principios SOLID
-SOLID is an acronym and each letter is one principle about good practices in software development and coding, specially for Object-Oriented Programming.
+SOLID is an acronym and each letter is one principle about good practices in software development and coding, especially for Object-Oriented Programming.

 ## Single Responsibility Principle

-This principle consists in having just one responsibility per class or module.
-In other words a class should only have one reason to change.
+This principle consists of having just one responsibility per class or module.
+In other words, a class should only have one reason to change.

 ## Open Closed Principle

-This principle consists in having entities that are open for extension and closed for modification.
+This principle consists of having entities that are open for extension and closed for modification.

 ## Liskov Substitution Principle